subvisual/blog/pages/posts/2013/10-october/13-when-an-experiment-blows-your-mind.md

 retina_cover:
 tags:
   - community
+intro: "[Creators School](https://cs.groupbuddies.com/)'s first edition took place in September and I have to say, it was mind-blowing."
 ---

 [Creators School](https://cs.groupbuddies.com/)'s first edition took place in September and I have to say, it was mind-blowing.